kislyuk/watchtower/README.rst

 CloudWatch Logs is a log management service built into AWS.
 It is conceptually similar to services like Splunk and Loggly, but is more lightweight, cheaper, and tightly integrated with the rest of AWS.

-PyCWL, in turn, is a lightweight binding between the `Python logging system
+PyCWL, in turn, is a lightweight adapter between the `Python logging system
 <https://docs.python.org/library/logging.html>`_ and the `boto3 AWS SDK <https://github.com/boto/boto3>`_.
 It lets you
 plug your application logging directly into CloudWatch without the need to install a system-wide log collector.
 It aggregates logs into batches to avoid sending an API request per each log message, while guaranteeing a delivery